-Nai Mong Hoi Thod is a Bangkok street food restaurant that specialises in Hoy Tod, a Thai-style omelette mixed with rice flour and topped with either mussels or oysters.
+Nai Mong Hoi Thod is a Bangkok popular local restaurant that specialises in Hoy Tod, a Thai-style omelette mixed with rice flour and topped with either mussels or oysters.
 The restaurant has gained a legendary reputation thanks to rave reviews from food bloggers and international media outlets who claim it serves the best Hoy Tod in Bangkok.
 I’m here to put that claim to the test.

 Where is Nai Mong Hoi Thod?